hannahmetzler/hannahmetzler.github.io/emomis.md

 ## Project News

+* Jula gave 2 presentations at ICA 2025 in Denver, Colorado, USA:
+  - Causal Effects of Misinformation on Online Interactions.
+  - Tool Demo: Best Practices for Evaluating News Source Trustworthiness with NewsGuard.

+* Jula's [presentation](https://julaluehring.github.io/2025-emomis-konstanz) on _Misinformation and Emotions Online_ at the University of Konstanz is online.

 * Our first two papers got published!
 They are about the role of [emotions for misinformation](https://rdcu.be/d36bX) and best-practices for measuring [news trustworthiness using NewsGuard ratings](https://journalqd.org/article/view/4500).
   - News article about the [emotions study](https://science.apa.at/power-search/11930571756735064709) and the [NewsGuard study](https://science.apa.at/power-search/17014299128480821896).